 If critical components or raw materials used to manufacture our products or used in our development programs become scarce or unavailable, then we may incur delays in manufacturing and delivery of our products and in completing our development programs, which has damaged, and could continue to damage, our business, results of operations and financial condition.
 Due to increased demand across a range of industries, the global supply chain for certain critical components or raw materials used in the manufacture of our products and used in our development programs has experienced significant strain in recent periods.
 Particularly, the market for electronic components is experiencing increased demand, creating substantial uncertainty regarding our suppliers' continued production of key components for our products.
 The COVID-19 pandemic has also contributed to and exacerbated this strain.
 This constrained supply environment has adversely affected, and could further affect, availability, lead times and cost of components, and could impact our ability to complete development programs, respond to accelerated or quick-turn delivery requests from customers, or meet customer demand and product delivery dates for our end customers where we cannot timely secure adequate supply of these components.
 Moreover, if any of our suppliers become financially unstable, or otherwise unable or unwilling to provide us with raw materials or components, then we may have to find new suppliers.
 It may take several months to locate alternative suppliers, if required, or to redesign our products to accommodate components from different suppliers.
 We may experience significant delays in manufacturing and shipping our products to customers and incur additional development, manufacturing and other costs to establish alternative sources of supply if we lose any of these sources or are required to redesign our products.
-We cannot predict if we will be able to obtain replacement components within the time frames that we require at an acceptable cos
+We cannot predict if we will be able to obtain replacement components within the time frames that we require at an acceptable cost, if at all.

 In an effort to mitigate these risks, in some cases, we have incurred higher costs to secure available inventory, or have extended or placed non-cancellable purchase commitments with suppliers, which introduces inventory risk if our forecasts and assumptions prove inaccurate.
 While we may attempt to recover the increased costs through price increases to our customers, we may be unable to mitigate the effect on our results of operations.
 We have also multi-sourced and pre-ordered components and raw materials inventory in some cases in an effort to reduce the impact of the adverse supply chain conditions we have experienced.
 Despite our attempts to mitigate the impact on our business, these constrained supply conditions are expected to adversely impact our costs of goods sold, including our ability to continue to reduce the cost to produce our products in a manner consistent with prior periods.
 In addition, some suppliers have indicated that, as a result of current shortages, they intend to cease manufacture of certain components used in our products.
-Limits on manufacturing availability or capacity or delays in production or delivery of components or raw materials due to COVID-related restrictions could further delay or inhibit our ability to obtain supply chain constraints and their related challenges could result in shortages, increased material costs or use of cash, engineering design changes, and delays in new product introductions, each of which could adversely impact our growth, gross margin and financial results.
+Limits on manufacturing availability or capacity or delays in production or delivery of components and produce finished goods.
+There can be no assurance that the impacts of the pandemic on the supply chain will not continue, or worsen, in the future.
+These supply chain constraints and their related challenges could result in shortages, increased material costs or use of cash, engineering design changes, and delays in new product introductions, each of which could adversely impact our growth, gross margin and financial results.
 These types of negative financial impacts on our business may become more acute as supply chain pressures increase.